theparticleman/MonoGameWorkshop/readme.md

+This is a guide to help you get started with MonoGame and Aether.Physics2D.

+## Prerequisites

+This guide was tested with both .NET 6 and .NET Core 3.1 installed, but the project templates target .NET Core 3.1.
+You'll either need .NET Core 3.1 installed, or you'll need to change the project file created to target .NET 6 instead of .NET Core 3.1.

+You'll need a way to edit code.
+I'd recommend Visual Studio Code, but any text/code editor should work.

+This guide definitely works on Windows.
+It should work on Mac and Linux, but some things might need to be tweaked.

+You can see the completed code [here](https://github.com/theparticleman/MonoGameWorkshop-Code).

 ## Getting Started

 1. Install the MonoGame templates.
 Run the command `dotnet new --install MonoGame.Templates.CSharp`.
+This only needs to be done once.
 1. Install the MonoGame content tool.
 Run the command `dotnet tool install -g dotnet-mgcb-editor`.
+This only needs to be done once.
 1. Register the MonoGame content tool.
 Run the command `mgcb-editor --register`.
+This only needs to be done once.
 If the `mgcb-editor` command can't be found, it may be because the dotnet global tools directory isn't in your path.
 The mgcb-editor tool should get installed in the `~/.dotnet/tools` directory.
 You may need to run it using a fully qualified path.
 1. Create a new MonoGame project.
 Run the command `dotnet new mgdesktopgl -o PathWhereYouWantYourProjectToBeCreated`.
-Alternatively, you can manually create the directory where you want you project to go, then `cd` to that directory and run the command `dotnet new mgdesktopgl`.
+Alternatively, you can manually create the directory where you want your project to go, then `cd` to that directory and run the command `dotnet new mgdesktopgl`.
 1. Add the Aether.Physics2D package to your project.
 When in the directory where your project is located, run the command `dotnet add package Aether.Physics2D.MG`.
 1. Add the MonoGame.Extended package to your project.
 When in the directory where your project is location, run the command `dotnet add package MonoGame.Extended`.
 1. Make sure your project compiles and runs.
 Run the command `dotnet run` when in your project directory.
 Your program should launch as a MonoGame window with a blue background.